Chile's rescued miners to surface again in Hollywood movie 'The 33'

 But Carlos Barrios, the thirteenth miner to see the light, was pleased that their story was going up on the silver screen.

-"It's such an honor for us," a beaming Barrios said after the ceremony.
+"It's such an honour for us," a beaming Barrios said after the ceremony.

 Mexican filmmaker Patricia Riggen directs the English-language film, which is being shot in the northern desert region of Copiapo, near where the small copper and gold mine San Jose mine is located, and in Colombia.